AdobeDocs/journey-optimizer-learn.en/help/ajo-web-push/create-data-stream.md

 ## Create datasets for the schema

 Create a dataset named `DataSetForPushNotification` using the event schema created earlier.
 For profile data, use the out-of-the-box `AJO Push Profile Dataset`, which is associated with the push profile schema.
-Make a note of the 'DataSetForPushNotification` ID, as it will be required later in the tutorial when configuring the application via the .env file.
+Make a note of the `DataSetForPushNotification` ID, as it will be required later in the tutorial when configuring the application via the .env file.

 ## Create Datastream using the event and profile dataset